jratliff1215/kickstarter-analysis/README.md

 * What can you conclude about the Outcomes based on Goals?

 The initial goal of a campaign was $10,000, a goal which was nearly reached.
 This is an indication that the campaign failed to meet the goal.
 The $10,000 to $14,999 range for successful plays is 54.2%, or just over half of the 72 projects in this range achieving their desired goal.
 In further analysis of the Fever campaign and comparable projects, failed campaigns in the $10,000 to $14,999 were funded in a range of 0% to 37% (Figure 5).
+Of the failed campaigns, only 6.1% exceeded 30% of the initial goal.
 Thus, if the Fever campaign was *nearly* funded to the goal, this could be considered a well performing campaign.

 ![Failed](https://github.com/jratliff1215/kickstarter-analysis/blob/main/Failed%20Analysis.PNG)